In Germany, controversy still surrounds video surveillance | DW | 24.10.2019

 Read more: Opinion: Facial recognition tech makes suspects of us all

 According to the Interior Ministry, the system averaged 80% accuracy, meaning only one in five people went unnoticed.
 The ministry also claimed that averages for false positives were significantly lower, pointing out that the software only falsely identified one in 1,000 people as a person of interest.
-Still, in the real world that could have grave consequences for an innocent person mistakenly arrested by police looking for a criminal.
+It's low, but in the real world that error rate could still have grave consequences for an innocent person mistakenly arrested by police.

 Legal complications